 If you’re thinking about learning Spanish it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Spanish language facts:

-Spanish is a Romance language derived from Vulgar Latin.
 The Muslim rule in Spain during the Middle Ages left its mark on the Spanish language, as many Arabic words were incorporated into Spanish.
 With the Reconquest, Spanish spread and became the dominant language on the Iberian peninsula.
 Spanish language then further expanded as Spain developed its colonial empire, mainly in America, bringing on the same occasion many Amerindian words to the Spanish language.

 470 million of Spanish speakers native speakers.
 It is estimated that there are more than 21 million students of Spanish as a foreign language.
 Spanish is the second most studied language in the world.
 It is the official language in 22 countries and is also spoken in numerous other countries.
 This includes the United States where there are 45 million Spanish speakers, making it the second largest Spanish-speaking country in the world and is expected to become the largest by 2050.

 This is unlike most other languages where a simple exclamation or question mark is used at the end of an exclamation or question.
 Spanish uses inverted exclamation and question marks to highlight the exclamation or question part of a sentence.
 For example: Jose, ¿adónde vas? – Jose, where are you going?

 Spanish owes this to its origins as the language of Castile, a region in central Spain.